 II.
 RESPONSIBILITIES of DPH

-A. Develop policies and procedures to ensure the timely notification to school districts and SEA of toddlers potentially eligible for Part B services unless a parent chooses to opt-out of the notification and referral, development of transition plans, and arranging for transition planning conferences that reflect the statutory and regulatory requirements of Part C.
+A. Develop policies and procedures to ensure the timely notification to school districts and SEA of toddlers potentially eligible for Part B services including referral, development of transition plans, and arranging for transition planning conferences that reflect the statutory and regulatory requirements of Part C.

 B. Implement general supervision and monitoring activities to ensure compliance with the following standards by EIPs: